 Erie, New York

 We then went on a cruise on Erie Canal Cruises, which was one of the most illuminating parts of our trip.
-The barge takes you down the Erie Canal on about a 1 hour tour.
-The boat ride is calm and we loved our captain who was very personable and knowledgeable.
+The barge takes you down the Erie Canal on about a 1-hour tour.
+The boat ride is calm, and we loved our captain, who was very personable and knowledgeable.
 We learned about the importance of the canal in frontier America.
-I never realized you can get from inland USA to Mexico with only leaving our waterways for a short distance.
+I never realized you could get from inland USA to Mexico with only leaving our waterways for a short distance.

 Herkimer, New York

-Herkimer seemed like a depressed town, with many empty store fronts.
+Herkimer seemed like a depressed town, with many empty storefronts.
 The first restaurant we tried to visit was closed with no signage explaining why.
 We did some research and ended up at The Godfather’s Hideaway (315-866-5002).
-This old family home in a neighborhood has surprisingly good Italian food and we were glad it is where we ended up.
-It is still run by the Carbone family.
+This old family home in a neighborhood has surprisingly good Italian food, and we were glad it is where we ended up.
+The Carbone family still runs it.
 We particularly enjoyed the Chicken Riggy and the Godfather’s Platter.
-The portions were large and the service good.
+The portions were plentiful, and the service excellent.